11/8/2024

 Chief Financial Officer

-Look, let's start with Latin America and Europe.
-Latin America, we knew from the beginning of the year that the situation became very competitive because of just of the amount of inventory that every player left on the field.
-When the market started turning down and the turn down of demand was quite rapid and I would say now prolonged compared to what everyone would have expected.
-You remember that we acted on our own inventory pretty early, but that doesn't mean that on a competitive market if there's overall more inventory, you sort of have to compete and that's our response to that.
-Europe is, I would say, much more linked to individual actions that we have been taking for supporting retail sales of units that were already in given inventory.
-Of course, as you know, as the pricing works, what we do is we accrue high reserves on the new wholesale and this is what has affected the Q3 results.
-All in all, it wasn't a large reduction in pricing in Q3 and we expect Q4 to be slightly positive and the year to be will remain positive.
-As for next year, I would start commenting next year, but we don't expect that to increase in pricing.
+Let's start with Latin America and Europe.
+Latin America, we knew from the beginning of the year that the situation became very competitive because of just the amount of inventory that every player left on the field when, I mean, on the channel, let's say. when the market started turning down, and the turn down of demand was, you know, quite rapid, and I would say now prolonged compared to what everyone would have expected.
+You remember that we acted on our own inventory pretty early, but that doesn't mean that on a competitive market, if there's overall more inventory, you will have, you sort of have to compete and that's our response to that.
+Europe is, I would say, much more linked to individual actions that we have been taking for supporting retail sales of units that were already in the inventory.
+Of course, as you know, as the pricing works, What we do is we accrue high reserves on the new wholesales, and this is what has affected the Q3 results.
+All in all, it wasn't a large reduction in pricing in Q3, and we expect Q4 to be slightly positive and the year to remain positive.
+As for next year, I would start commenting next year, but we don't expect a decrease in pricing.

 speaker